-Life As a Heating and Air Conditioning Mechanic or Installer
+What Do Heating and Air Conditioning Mechanic or Installer Do?

-Example of HAC Mechanic or Installer Job Install, service, or repair heating and air conditioning systems in residences or commercial establishments.
+HAC Mechanic or Installer Job Description Install, service, or repair heating and air conditioning systems in residences or commercial establishments.

 What Do Heating and Air Conditioning Mechanics and Installers Do On a Daily Basis?

-These are the skills Heating and Air Conditioning Mechanics and Installers say are the most useful in their careers:
+Below is a list of the skills most Heating and Air Conditioning Mechanics and Installers say are important on the job.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.